wacwestley/ReactNucampSite/README.md

 /////////////////////////////////////////////////////////////////////////////

-If running Locally from github:
+If running locally from github:

 BEFORE STARTING:
 Please have separate repo running alongside the Nucampsite App.